krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 element-boundary signals in any system of presences naturally give rise to rate conservation laws based on the principle of conserved signal mass.
-Mapping these laws back to the language of the domain appears to be a fruitful path toward uncovering the mechanisms by which systems in that domain behave.
+Mapping these laws back to the language of the domain appears to be a fruitful path toward uncovering the mechanisms by which systems in that domain evolve.

-## Navigation: defining place and direction
+## Describing Flow

-Convergence, as discussed in the last section, is a fundamental concept in the
-presence calculus.
-We now have the tools to detect convergence or divergence in the long-run behavior of a system of presences—specifically, the evolution of
-presence density and its underlying drivers: signal mass contributions and
-signal incidence rates.
+Convergence, as discussed in the last section, is a fundamental concept in the presence calculus.
+We now have the tools to detect convergence or divergence in the long-run behavior of a system of presences—specifically, the evolution of presence density and its underlying drivers: signal mass contributions and signal incidence rates.

-As noted earlier, _whenever we can model the meaningful behaviors of a system as interactions between element-boundary signals within a system of presences_,
-this provides a constructive analytical framework for studying system
+As noted earlier, _whenever we can model the meaningful behaviors of a system as interactions between element-boundary signals within a system of presences_, the presence calculus gives a constructive analytical framework for studying signal dynamics of the system.

-dynamics.
-This framework applies to a wide range of operational problems across many domains.
+This framework applies to a wide range of operational problems across many domains, and should be viewed as an alternate analytical lens to statistical analysis of operational data.

 We also observed that much of the structure in the presence calculus is
 deterministic.
-That is, given the observed behavior of a system of presences,
-we can deterministically explain the evolution of presence density in terms of
-its drivers, signal mass and incidence rate—across time and across different timescales.
+That is, given the observed behavior of a system of presences, we can deterministically explain the evolution of presence density in terms of its drivers, signal mass and incidence rate—across time and across different timescales.

 In this section, we elaborate on this deterministic structure and introduce